 Several studies show that self determination also has a great effect on job satisfaction.
-Thomas and Tymon (1994) with a sample of employees from a hospital, electronics firm and computer services reported that meaning, selfdetermination and impact were the three factors which forecast the job satisfaction of an employee.
+Thomas and Tymon (1994) with a sample of employees from a hospital, electronics firm and computer services reported that meaning, self-determination and impact were the three factors which forecast the job satisfaction of an employee.
 Competence was unrelated to general job satisfaction.
-Fock et al. (2011) in their study in two countries indicated that influences of psychological empowerment dimensions on job satisfaction were not uniform.
-Self-determination had the strongest effect on job satisfaction but no significant results were found with respect to meaning and competence.
+Fock et al. (2011) in their study in two countries indicated that influences of psychological empowerment dimensions on job satisfaction but no significant results were found with respect to meaning and competence.
 Dehkordi et al. (2011) also in their study found psychological empowerment in general and its dimensions- meaning, impact and self-determination seem to have a positive and significant relation to job satisfaction.
 But dimension of competence was not positively linked to job satisfaction and organizational commitment.